 Never underestimate the power of proximity.

 What is proximity?
-The short definition is that it has to do with the nearness of space, time, or relationship.
+The short definition has to do with the nearness of space, time, or relationship.
 Distance is a closely related concept.

 Willful sin in your Christian life is because of your lack of proximity to the Savior.